Ahmedabdullahi1/PROJECT_2_ETL/README.md

 **Transform** 🧹

-We dropped many of the columns that were not relevant to our project, then we renamed the column heads in both DataFrames to that we could concatanate the two DataFrames:
+We dropped many of the columns that were not relevant to our project, then we renamed the column heads in both DataFrames so that we could concatanate the two DataFrames:

-To estimate the period of the combined dataset, we decided the common start and end dates for countries between datasets We were careful not to mistakenly suggest a country has low deaths/cases when they have provided less data than others
+To estimate the period of the combined dataset, we decided the common start and end dates for countries between datasets We were careful not to mistakenly suggest a country has low deaths/cases when they have provided less data than others.

 We also created a visualisation to display the spread of data over time